torchbox/wagtail-news-template/README.md

     - Username: admin
     - Password: password

+### Deploying

+Once you have your own copy of the template, you can extend and configure it however you like.

+To get it deployed, follow the instructions below for your hosting provider of choice.

+Don't see your preference here?
+Contributions are always welcome!

+#### fly.io

+Before you can deploy to [fly.io](https://fly.io/), you will need an account, as well as the `fly` CLI tool configured locally.

+1. In the root directory of your project (the one with a `fly.toml` file), run `fly launch`
+   1. When prompted about copying the existing `fly.toml` file to a new app, choose "Yes".
+   2. When prompted about continuing the setup in the web UI, choose "No".
+2. Once the launch is successful, you'll need to [generate a secret key](https://realorangeone.github.io/django-secret-key-generator/)
+   1. This can be done using `fly secrets set SECRET_KEY=<key>`, or through the web UI.
+3. Finally (optional), load in the dummy data, to help get you started
+   1. `fly ssh console -u wagtail -C "./manage.py load_initial_data"`

+You can now visit your wagtail site at the URL provided by `fly`.
+We strongly recommend setting strong password for your user.

+The database and user-uploaded media are stored in the attached volume.
+To save costs and improve efficiency, the app will automatically stop when not in use, but will automatically restart when the browser loads.

 ## Contributing

 To customize this template for your specific project needs, follow these steps: